1964 Our first house – 36 The View, Alwoodley, Leeds

 My first NHS consultant post in Leeds – 1968

-In 1968 I moved from the University to the NHS.
+In 1968 I moved from the University Department of Paediatrics and Child Health to the National Health Service.
 In those early days my job as an NHS consultant paediatrician consisted of a regular weekly outpatients at the Leeds General Infirmary (I shouldn’t work there said my “friendly” Irish consultant colleague Ian Forsythe as I was only a “regional board” paediatrician!), weekly outpatient sessions at Seacroft Hospital, St James’s University Hospital, Otley General Hospital and St Mary’s Maternity Hospital, Bramley; also responsibility for paediatric beds at Seacroft, St James, Otley General and responsibility for neonatal paediatric care of the 3000 newborns born at St Marys Maternity Hospital Bramley each year, also babies at Four Gables Maternity Home Horsforth and the small Maternity Home in Ilkley.
 In addition there were domiciliary visits to see ill children in their own homes at the request of their family doctors.
 Also there was one session each week of private practice on Friday afternoons in Clarendon Road, Leeds.
 Also I was on call for all the hospitals mentioned and available for domiciliary visits all the time – I recall once performing five exchange transfusions for haemolytic disease of the newborn at St Mary’s in one weekend!
-On the Monday morning, after this personal tour de force, a notoriously miserable senior pathologist phoned to ask if I would tell my junior staff to avoid sending so many blood specimens to the laboratory over the weekend – I put him in the picture in no uncertain terms!
+On the Monday morning, after this part ocular personal tour de force, a notoriously miserable senior pathologist phoned to ask if I would tell my junior staff to avoid sending so many blood specimens to the laboratory over the weekend.
+As I had no junior staff there – I put him in the picture in no uncertain terms!

 In addition to all her other responsibilities Ann typed my MD thesis on an old typewriter of Uncle Bill’s – no computers or word processors in those days, not even photocopiers – just top copy and carbon copies.
 Mistakes had to be blanked out with white Tipex.
 I called in so frequently for more Tipex to a stationers in Leeds near the Infirmary that the assistant asked if we were drinking the stuff!!